Our Teaching Approach

 Small Groups

-Students receive more attention than at a mainstream school due to small class sizes of no more than twelve children, and some smaller groups of even fewer students.
-Our smaller classes allow us to get to know every child and an overall adult/child ratio of 1: 3.5 ensures that teaching and therapy are truly personalised and effective.
+Class sizes of no more than twelve students, and speech and language and occupational therapy sessions of even smaller groups, are key to transforming the learning outcomes for all.
+Our smaller classes allow us to get to know every child and helps ensure teaching and therapy are truly personalised and effective.

 Transdisciplinary Teaching

-Teachers and therapists work collaboratively towards common objectives.
-Therapies are incorporated into lessons whilst curriculum goals are reflected in your child’s therapy sessions.
-This collaborative approach means that teachers and therapists learn from each other, sharing skills and developing professionally at the same time as benefiting the children enormously.
+Teachers and therapists work together to deliver a joined-up approach and meet every student’s learning objectives.
+Therapeutic techniques are incorporated into lessons, whilst curricular goals are reflected in therapy sessions.
+This collaborative approach means teachers and therapists learn from each other, develop professionally and maximise the learning experience for all students.

 Multisensory Learning

-We appeal to all the senses to engage children’s brains and enable new neural pathways to learning.
+Our teaching encompasses all the senses to engage students in their learning and forge new neural pathways to aid knowledge and memory.
 From colour-coded columns for teaching arithmetic to writing vowel sounds with shaving foam we use pioneering methods and resources to overcome learning challenges.

 Learning Strategies for Life